t6kke/BadmintonSkillCalculator/README.md

 - Separate extraction for tournament metadata(name, start/end date) and scraping matches from each tournament day
 - Database structure modified with new tables and some additional columns in tournaments tables
 - New setup for creating default categories(standard categories setup that badminton has)
+- Leagues metadata table holds the default start ELO value for new players starting first time
 - DB creation has optional flag to create default leages based on Estonian badminton leage structure
-- Leagues metadata table holds the default start ELO value for new players starting first time
+- Default categories and Leagues creation flags will do check if they exist and will add them if needed
 - Default ELO values are used for players first time entry in a given category
 - Initial fixes for reporting views so they would work again after DB structure modifications
 - New Games Handler functionality with different workflow that can handle multiple categories in the same tournament